pusadkarnachiket/Mazda-s-Supply-chain-Management/README.md

-# Mazda-s-Supply-chain-Management
+# Mazda-Moror-Supply-chain-Management
 ​Led a research initiative on Mazda's supply chain, targeting inefficiencies in production, logistics, and distribution.
+Analyzed the production process to uncover bottlenecks and evaluated distributor networks across North America and Europe to assess their impact.
+Assessed sales performance to identify market trends and challenges, and delivered actionable insights for optimization through detailed findings and recommendations.